viiicky/MyBar/README.md

 A product is nothing but an entry on the menu in the bar.

-Every product must have exactly one primary item and can have zero or more add on items.
+Every product must have exactly one primary item and can have zero or more add-on items.